sanjanastyles/Library/README.md

 ### 3. Library
 - Manages the collection of books and user accounts.
 - Provides methods for actions such as adding and deleting books, displaying available books, lending and returning books, creating user accounts, forgetting passwords, logging in, and logging out.
+Includes search functionality for books with filters.

 ## Usage:

 1. Run the script and choose from the menu options.
 2. Admin login is required for adding and deleting books.
-3. Users can create accounts, log in, and perform book-related actions.
+3. Users can create accounts, log in, and perform book-related actions, including searching for books.

 Feel free to explore and customize the code for your needs!